Rust-GPU/SPIRV-Tools/porting-plan.md

     - [x] Allow the Rust disassembler to service `NO_HEADER` requests (and the incidental `PRINT` flag) while leaving other options to the legacy implementation, keeping the fallback behavior explicit in both Rust and C++.
     - [x] Enable byte-offset emission in the Rust disassembler so `NO_HEADER | SHOW_BYTE_OFFSET` requests stay entirely in Rust while unsupported combinations are rejected via typed formatting options.
     - [x] Teach the Rust disassembler to honor the `INDENT` option so CLI clients using `--no-header --no-color --raw-id --offsets` can stay entirely in Rust without losing the aligned opcode formatting.
+    - [x] Support friendly-name emission via `BinaryToTextOptions::FRIENDLY_NAMES`, reusing `OpName` payloads when available and synthesizing stable `_N` identifiers so the default `spirv-dis` path (which requests friendly names) remains in Rust unless other unsupported options are toggled.
 - [ ] Mirror the improvements in the disassembler path (options filtering, message routing) so both directions benefit from the Rust context.

 ## CLI Development